HallenWeaver/go-rest-api-example/README.md

 ## Future Plans

-* Create integration with an remote PostgreSQL database
+* Create integration with a remote PostgreSQL database
 * Add login and token validation (Any given user can only access their characters)
 * Deploy API
 * Add rate limiting capabilities